frequently asked questions

 what's your end goal in exposing this?

-Our goal is to clear Jeff Dahmer’s name and to correct the historical record.
+Our goal is to correct the historical record and clear Jeff Dahmer’s name.

-It’s time to stop treating the story about Jeff Dahmer as a horror story—and start treating it as what it really is: a lie that needs to be undone.
+It is time to stop treating the story about Jeff Dahmer as untouchable folklore and start treating it as a historical claim that must withstand scrutiny like any other.

 evidence and sources